 Abstract

-The emerald ash borer (EAB) has been present in forests of southeast Michigan for more than 20 years, creating economic and ecological consequences.
+Emerald ash borer (EAB) has been present in forests of southeast Michigan for more than 20 years, creating economic and ecological consequences.
 Ash (Fraxinus) regeneration in the understory survived the initial EAB outbreak and may be growing to larger sizes which are now susceptible to EAB attack.
-Introduced natural enemies have been widely released, which could help protect ash saplings as they continue to grow.
+Introduced natural enemies have been widely released since YEAR, which could help protect ash saplings as they continue to grow.
 The persistence or extirpation of ash trees will depend on interactions between regeneration and populations of EAB, natural enemies of EAB, competition with other plants, and site conditions.
 We surveyed for the occurrence and health of ash regeneration in 37 forested transects in the outskirts of Detroit, MI.
 These transects varied in soil hydrology, a site factor with connections to ash species, canopy openness, and plant competition.
 We found that as of 2024-2025, ash remains present in 36 of the transects, but the size distribution and abundance of regeneration vary.
 Specifically, ash regeneration in mesic riparian and xeric upland forest remains in the seedling and sapling sizes (mostly under 137 cm tall).
 Conversely, regeneration in hydric swamp forest has reached the size of ash trees (2.5-10 cm diameter at breast height, DBH) which are susceptible to EAB attack.
 Symptoms of EAB are common on these growing trees, but many remain healthy, with 57% of ash larger than 5 cm DBH having healthy canopies.
 Furthermore, we recovered three species of introduced natural enemies, indicating that parasitoids may be allowing ash to remain healthy at sizes that were previously killed by EAB.
 We also completed a survey of all tree species in hydric forests, which indicated that black ash regeneration is tending to occur in stands which also contain tamarack (Larix laricina (Du Roi) K. Koch) rather than silver maple (Acer saccharinum L.).
 Our results suggest that in our study sites, ash in hydric swamps is closer to reaching sizes which can produce seeds and prevent the elimination of ash.
 However, this depends on interactions between tree resistance to EAB, population fluctuations of EAB, and parasitoid natural enemies.

 Introduction